-The College Success Seminar curriculum for first-time freshmen consists of one class per week for your first seven weeks (see your schedule for details), and your student success advisor will be the instructor.
+The College Success Seminar curriculum for first-time freshmen consists of one class per week for your first seven weeks (see your schedule for details), and a student success advisor or campus partner will be the instructor.

 College Success Seminar (CSS) is a course designed to help new students adjust to and succeed at Carthage.
 Through in-class activities, small group discussions, course assignments, and personal reflection, students will explore and discuss various topics related to student success at Carthage.
 Students will also have opportunities to build connections with campus resources and develop new skills that will assist them in reaching their academic and personal goals.